sebajara/birds/README.md

 ![](RockCreekPark/allaboutbirds/allaboutbirds_booklet-15.png)

+Note the resolution was reduced for making this example page.
 The bird drawings are taken from [Audubon](https://www.audubon.org)'s site.
 The bird pictures, as well as the "habitat", "food", "nesting", "behavior", and "conservation" diagrams, are taken from the [Allaboutbirds](https://www.allaboutbirds.org/)'s site.

 ### Instructions: